ricardo-andre-pool-cen/Equipo-0_prototipo_de_software_-seudo_repositorio/Sprint_3/Day 29.md

 **I worked on this:**

 - Individual contribution metrics
-- Reforms to the format of "Definition of done"

 ---
 **I'm working on this:**

+- Reform to the product users, objective, value proposal.
-- Requirements specifyment
+- New requirements
+- New user stories

 ---
 **I'll work on this:**

+- Problem statements
-- Subject competences validation
+- Design
+- Requirements specifiment

 ---
 **I couldn't work this:**

-- Writting of past dailys